WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 #### Looking up an reusing existing models

-Some of the data entries are commons.

-If an existing model is found, it is possible to
+If an existing model is found that is similar to the intended model, it is possible to:
 * reuse the model as is;
 * create a specialization of the model - this includes adding elements, removing elements, changing elements;